Scifabric/pybossa/doc/user/tutorial.rst

 Adding the CKAN API-KEY is really simple.
 You only need to create an account in the supported CKAN server, check your profile and copy the API-KEY.
-Then, open your PyBossa account page, edit it and paste the key in the section **External Services**.
+Then, open your PYBOSSA account page, edit it and paste the key in the section **External Services**.

 |